kennethZhangML/CS246/Lecture 12 - Association and Composition Relationships.md

 ![[Screenshot 2024-02-15 at 1.17.13 PM.png]]
 - Inheritance doesn't roll with multiplicities and roll names
 - Here, student can be called the "superclass" or the "parent class" or "base class"
-	- MathStudent and EngStudent will be called "subclasses" and children class or derived class respectively
+	- MathStudent and EngineeringStudent will be called "subclasses" and children class or derived class respectively
-	- We should not be duplicating the information we are inheriting, that will cuase problems and will be a very very not smart thing to do
+	- We should not be duplicating the information we are inheriting, that will cause problems and will be a very very not smart thing to do
-	- Unless you want every class to have different implementatons of a function you inherited from the parent class
+	- Unless you want every class to have different implementations of a function you inherited from the parent class
 - Motivating Example, Catalogue of Book, Comic and text objects
 ![[Screenshot 2024-02-15 at 1.24.52 PM.png]]
 - Note that isHeavy() is different for different objects and hence the function is overloaded and modified